Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/literacy-and-upgrading/content.md

 </summary>

 #### What:
-Learner centered 1 to 1 tutoring & small group instruction in reading, writing, math, computers & workplace essential skills.
+Learner centred 1 to 1 tutoring & small group instruction in reading, writing, math, computers & workplace essential skills.

-Modular programs – short term programming to support learners either working, looking for work or wanting to upgrade their skills through programs running 6 to 8 weeks in length.

 All programs are also now available online.
 Contact us for more information.
 #### Who:
 Adults (18+ years)
 #### When:
 ##### Cambridge
-Monday and Wednesday at 9:00am‒9:00pm
+Monday ‒ Thursday at 9:00am‒9:00pm
-Tuesday and Thursday at 9:00am‒5:00pm
-Friday at 8:30am‒4:00pm
+Friday at 9:00am‒4:00pm

 ##### Kitchener
 Monday ‒ Thursday at 9:00am‒9:00pm